nuuuwan/news_lk3_data/README.md

 *2025-09-08 14:31:00* · [`adaderanalk`](https://www.adaderana.lk/news/112280/disciplinary-inquiry-underway-against-dr-palitha-rajapaksha-over-comments-on-medicine-shortage) · `en`

-Dr. Palitha Rajapaksha from Badulla Teaching Hospital has been summoned before the Public Service Commission for a disciplinary inquiry.
+Dr. Palitha Rajapaksha attached to the Badulla Teaching Hospital has been summoned before the Public Service Commission for a disciplinary inquiry.

-This is in connection with a statement he made regarding the recent shortage of medicines.
+This is in connection with a statement he made regarding the recent shortage of medicines at state hospitals.

-When Ada Derana inquired from Dr. Palitha Rajapaksha, he stated that he is currently at the Public Service Commission following a summons issued through the Ministry of Health.
+When inquired by Ada Derana, Dr. Palitha Rajapaksha stated that he is currently at the Public Service Commission following a summons issued through the Ministry of Health.

 Dr. Palitha Rajapaksha was commended for discharging his duties with utmost dedication during a horrific bus accident on the Ella–Wellawaya main road, last week.

-Dr. Palitha Rajapaksha acted with great dedication to save the lives of the victims, disregarding his own safety.
+Dr. Palitha Rajapaksha acted with great dedication to save the lives of the victims, disregarding his own safety, according to area residents who rushed to the accident site.

 ◼️